Fast fashion sustainability issues we can no longer afford

 A small price on the tag obviously drives up consumption.
 The trouble is fast fashion retailers have made garments so cheap we now consider them as disposable items.

-Globally, as of 2015, based on Ellen MacArthur Foundation’s report 87% of the clothing materials used every year gets lost, landfilled or incinerated.
+Globally, as of 2015, 87% of the clothing materials used every year gets lost, landfilled or incinerated.

 This is an additional cost we pay, even if our account doesn’t get charged!

 Stirred by the Rana Plaza’s tragic events, Andrew Morgan raised a fundamental question in his must watch fast fashion documentary: what’s The True Cost?
-In this unsettling yet eye-opening movie, Morgan reveals all the hidden economic and environmental burdens of buying clothes from fast fashion brands.
+In this unsettling yet eye-opening movie, Morgan reveals the ethical problems with fast fashion and the enormous invisible waste this industry creates.

 “Though fast fashion companies talk about sustainability in their adverts.” someone might say.